Esri/arcgis-maps-sdk-flutter-samples/lib/samples/add_feature_layers/README.md

 ## How it works

-1. Set the basemap with an `BasemapStyle`.
+1. Set the basemap with a `BasemapStyle`.
 2. Load a feature layer with a URL.
     i.
-Create an `ServiceFeatureTable` from a URL.
+Create a `ServiceFeatureTable` from a URL.
     ii.
-Create an `FeatureLayer` with the feature table.
+Create a `FeatureLayer` with the feature table.
-3. Load a feature layer with a geodatabase.
+3. Load a feature layer with a portal item.
     i.
-Instantiate and load an `Geodatabase` using the file name.
+Create a `PortalItem` with the portal and item ID.
     ii.
+Create a `FeatureLayer` with the portal item and layer ID.
+4. Load a feature layer with a geodatabase.
+    i.
+Instantiate and load a `Geodatabase` using the file name.
+    ii.
 Get the feature table from the geodatabase with the feature table's name.
     iii.
-Create an `FeatureLayer` from the feature table.
+Create a `FeatureLayer` from the feature table.
-4. Add the feature layer to the map's `operationalLayers`.
+5. Add the feature layer to the map's `operationalLayers`.

 ## Relevant API

 * FeatureLayer
 * Geodatabase
+* Portal
 * ServiceFeatureTable

 ## About the data